 1. Boxing day (UK)

 Boxing Day in the United Kingdom happens the day after Christmas (26th December).
 Literally, it is boxing in the form of gathering goods, putting them in one box and handing them out.
-The boxing day is also being a celebrated day across the Commonwealth nations.
+Boxing day is also celebrated day across the Commonwealth countries.

 Some say Boxing Day arose from the tradition of putting up a common box containing the leftovers from Christmas Day, simple tokens and monetary gifts.
 Others would say it started from the boxes set up by Christian churches through the donations collected prior to Christmas Day.
 These are then given on the 26th because it is St. Stephen’s Day – a man widely known for his charitable acts.